igcbioinformatics/ADER/material/Practical.md

 **QUESTION:** Can you see the batch effect?
 Hint: look at the PCA plot and sample to sample distances.
 <details><summary>Click Here to see the answer</summary>
-The main source of variation is related to tumour versus normal (as expected).
-There is nonetheless a second axis of variation related to the patient.
+Now, the main source of variation seems to be associated to replicate number 2 (hrrc2 and mock2).
+The other axis with the biological component is explaining less of the variation between samples (although still 34%).

 ![PLOT Cumbie PCA](images/Cumbie_PCA.jpg)